-Bring your funky beach cruiser to the 4th annual 30A Sand Rover Rally in South Walton, Florida, on Saturday, April 8, 2017.
+Bring your funky beach cruiser to the 5th annual 30A Sand Rover Rally in South Walton, Florida, on Friday, April 6 and Saturday April 7, 2018.

 We’ve been asked to remind everyone that DRONES are not allowed on any state property.
 Also, please note that NO ALCOHOL is allowed on state property.
 Officials will be on patrol in the forest to help ensure everyone’s safety.

 South Walton features over 25,000 acres of protected land to explore, including Point Washington State Forest.
 But if getting muddy or dusty just isn’t your thing, no worries!
 You can hit the beach, cruise along Scenic Highway 30-A, or just head over to the official rally location to hang out with other enthusiasts.